henrik42/solo/README.md

   your Leiningen dev JVM and call the _production_ `solo.core` via nREPL -- nice!

-There are more options: we can _WAR-deploy_ to the app-server and still use a separate JVM running Jetty/`solo.web` and delegate to the nREPL-server in the app-server.
+There are more options: we can _WAR-deploy_ to the app-server (and start nREPL server) and still use a separate JVM running Jetty/`solo.web` and delegate to the nREPL-server in the app-server.

 [1] __TODO:__ Note: we have to look at classloaders since _Solo_ only works, if it accesses the __same__ log4j classes as the host